ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/creating-playlist.md

 Now that we have the VoD files ready, we will create the playlist with these VoD files as the playlist items.

-- Go to the `Live Streams` section, click on `New Live Stream`, and then select `Playlist` from the drop-down menu.
+- Go to the `Live Streams` section, click `New Live Stream`, and then select `Playlist` from the drop-down menu.

 ![image.png](@site/static/img/publish-live-stream/playlist/playlist.png)

 - Name your playlist, and click on `Add Playlist Item`.
 Under the dropdown menu, there are two options.

-1. Add URL Directly
+1. **Add URL Directly**
-2. Add From VODs
+2. **Add From VODs**

 ![add-playlist-item-01](https://github.com/user-attachments/assets/7b292014-d319-4a5e-8d3d-b5f388a07bc3)

 - Let's discuss both options and you can use any of these options based on your convenience.

 ### Add URL Directly
-If you have the VoD URL handy or if you are adding external VoDs, then you can use this option.
+If you have the VoD URL handy or are adding external VoDs, you can use this option.

 #### Get the VoD URL